The Lychgate (2013)

 Here is the lychgate

-Here is a close-up of one of the piers and the rot at the base which was jeopardising the structure of the lychgate.
+A close-up of one of the piers shows the rot at the base which was jeopardising the structure.

 The workmen shut off the lychgate to protect the public.